luizribeiro/capsa/docs/design/02-device-vs-mount-separation.md

 - On vfkit: uses `guest_path` only for tag generation, still requires manual mount
 - Nowhere: actually mounts the filesystem

-This document proposes separating device attachment (universal) from guest-side mounting (Linux direct boot only), making the API honest and adding real auto-mount support.
+Now that we have [Capsa Sandbox](./01-capsa-sandbox.md) as a destination for working auto-mount, this document proposes separating device attachment (universal) from guest-side mounting (sandbox only), making the API honest.

 ## Current State: What The API Implies vs Reality